dmazin/dmazin.github.io/_posts/2023-08-17-io-inflation.md

 What's ext4, by the way?
 It's simply an extremely common filesystem for Linux.
 It's the default for many distributions.

-And if you haven't read my previous posts, a filesystem is the software that turns the raw bytes on your disk into your familiar disks and directories.
+And if you haven't read my previous posts, a filesystem is the software that turns the raw bytes on your disk into your familiar files and directories.

 First, allow me to lay some (probably overly theoretical and verbose) groundwork.